 ZOOZ Power Ltd. (the "Company") is an Israeli company whose ordinary shares are listed on the Nasdaq Stock Market LLC ("Nasdaq") and the Tel Aviv Stock Exchange ("TASE").
-The Company is subject to the requirements of the U.S. Securities Exchange Act of 1934, as amended, as a "foreign private issuer," as such term is defined in the Securities Act of 1933, as amended, and various U.S. securities laws ("U.S. Securities Laws") and to the requirements of the Israeli Securities Law, 5728-1968 (the "Israeli Securities Law"), as a "dual listed" company are designed to ensure compliance with the applicable requirements of both the U.S. Securities Laws and the applicable rules and regulations of the U.S. Securities and Exchange Commission ("SEC") and the Israeli Securities Authority ("ISA"), as well as the corporate governance requirements that apply to the Company pursuant to the Israeli Companies Law, 5759-1999 and the regulations promulgated thereunder (the "Companies Law"), the rules and regulations of Nasdaq (the "Nasdaq Listing Rules") and applicable provisions of the TASE bylaws.
+The Company is subject to the requirements of the U.S. Securities Exchange Act of 1934, as amended, as a "foreign private issuer," as such term is defined in the Securities Act of 1933, as amended, and various U.S. securities laws ("U.S. Securities Laws") and to the requirements of the Israeli Securities Law, 5728-1968 (the "Israeli Securities Law"), as a "dual listed" company, as such term is defined in the Israeli Securities Law.
+The following policies and procedures of the Company are designed to ensure compliance with the applicable requirements of both the U.S. Securities Laws and Israeli Securities Laws and the applicable rules and regulations of the U.S. Securities and Exchange Commission ("SEC") and the Israeli Securities Authority ("ISA"), as well as the corporate governance requirements that apply to the Company pursuant to the Israeli Companies Law, 5759-1999 and the regulations promulgated thereunder (the "Companies Law"), the rules and regulations of Nasdaq (the "Nasdaq Listing Rules") and applicable provisions of the TASE bylaws.
 Israeli Securities Law and U.S. Securities Laws are referred to collectively as "Securities Laws" and all of these are referred to herein as "Applicable Law."